tmwlcx/CSE6250-Final-Project/README.md

 ## Introduction

+For a video of this project in action click [here](https://www.youtube.com/watch?v=xbVMVc72gEg)!

 This repository contains programs in two languages: *Apache Spark* and *Python*.
-The Spark program processes **.edf** files into spectral density estimates of the following waveforms:
+The Spark program processes [**.edf**](https://www.edfplus.info/) files into spectral density estimates of the following waveforms:
   * EEG
   * ECG
   * EMG